School Courses for the Exchange of Data (SCED)

 To suggest updates to SCED, please contact Ghedam Bairu at Ghedam.Bairu@ed.gov.

-Forum Guide to School Courses for the Exchange of Data (SCED) Classification System
+Forum Guide to Understanding the School Courses for the Exchange of Data (SCED) Classification System

 Download the Publication